The-Art-of-Making/AoM-IoT-Bit-Config/README.md

 This will create a build in `src-tauri/target/release` for your system's OS.

+If you are building for macOS,

+`npm run tauri build -- --target universal-apple-darwin`

+can be used to produce a universal macOS binary which runs on both Apple silicon and Intel-based Macs.
+Before running this command, make sure both targets for Apple silicon and Intel-based machines are installed and up to date with

+`rustup target add aarch64-apple-darwin x86_64-apple-darwin`

 Note: If you are on a Debian-based system such as Ubuntu, you may need to install additional packages with the following command in order to build the project for your system

 `sudo apt update && sudo apt install -y libglib2.0-dev libgtk-3-dev libsoup2.4-dev libjavascriptcoregtk-4.0-dev libwebkit2gtk-4.0-dev`